Submission Deadline: 15 July 2021, 23:59 UTC/GMT (Closed)

 Here, you can upload files that complement your submission, including diagrams, images, and video.
 This includes:

-- Extended abstract with 1 - 2 pages: Describe the background, related work, method, social impact, and future vision of your work.
+- Extended abstract with 2 - 4 pages: Describe the background, related work, method, social impact, and future vision of your work.
 Since the Emerging Technologies attendees will try your work at the venue, the description of the evaluation part is optional.
+In the first stage, a 2-4 page extended description and discussion in PDF format of your submission for evaluation by a selection jury.
+You may include images, citations, references, technical statements, URLs to examples, etc., but must confine your results to two pages only.
+Remember, this statement should appropriately detail the merits of your work

 - Please note: You should prepare your submissions according to the Instructions for Authors.